Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 where $\sigma_\ell^\alpha$ acts as a Pauli matrix on site $\ell$ and as the identity elsewhere.
 We choose the couplings so that ETH signatures are already visible at those sizes for all observables supported on one site or on two neighboring sites.
 We construct $\rho$ as a thermal state $\rho=\rho_\beta\propto e^{-\beta H_0}$ of a different Hamiltonian $H_0$ within the same family; specifically, we take an integrable transverse-field Ising point.
-To quantify typicality, for each local observable $O$ we compute the expectation values $\braket{\varphi_i|O|\varphi_i}$ in the optimal ensemble, group states into energy shells with energy $\sim E$ containing $O(\sqrt d)$ consecutive levels, and form the shell average $f_{O}(E)$.
-We then define $N_\Delta$ as the total number of eigenstates for which $|\braket{\varphi_i|O|\varphi_i}-f_{O}(E_{\rho,i})|>\Delta$ and plot $\log_d N_\Delta$ versus $\Delta$.
-This diagnostic is closely related to large-deviation analyses of the fraction of athermal eigenstates in a microcanonical window~\cite{Yoshizawa2018Numerical}.
-On the commuting leaf, even in its weak form ETH predicts that, at fixed $\Delta>0$, the fraction of outliers vanishes as the system size $L$ increases~\cite{Kim2014Testing}.
-Consequently, the curves sharpen, approaching an increasingly abrupt drop that tends towards a vertical line.
-Any different asymptotic trend would indicate the presence of an exponentially large set of atypical eigenstates whose local expectation values remain distinct from the thermal ones.
-Figure~\ref{f:ETH}-left illustrates the behavior of two representative observables at three inverse temperatures (w.r.t. $H_0$) away from the commuting leaf (w.r.t. $H$).
-The data fairly support the hypothesis of leaf typicality.
-However, as the energy incoherence and the thermodynamic entropy decrease, the distribution of expectation values broadens, and the convergence to the ETH-like result appears to slow down.
-Figure~\ref{f:ETH}-right illustrates the dynamical content of leaf typicality: for local observables, the exact evolution are reproduced by evolving a representative (pure) state drawn from the optimal ensemble, even when the evolving density matrix is highly mixed.
-By construction, these representative states have virtually minimal energy fluctuations among all locally indistinguishable states.
-While representative-state ideas are not new~\cite{Sugiura2013Canonical}, even out of equilibrium~\cite{Bartsch2009Dynamical,Caux2013Time,Caux2016The}, leaf typicality stands out by providing a state-resolved representative description, rather than a probabilistic consequence of concentration-of-measure typicality.
-We refer the reader to the Supplemental Material for additional tests~\cite{supp}. \paragraph{Discussion.} We have introduced a foliation of the state space of a quantum system based on the minimization of coherent energy fluctuations.
-This framework enables a generalization of thermodynamic ensembles beyond equilibrium, offering a comparably effective distillation of microscopic complexity into macroscopic properties.
-In particular, we proposed a ``leaf typicality'' hypothesis, which suggests a scenario where leaves replace states as the fundamental objects of description.
-The foliation also naturally induces a quantitative notion of quantum (in)coherence with respect to the Hamiltonian.
-To keep the discussion focused, we deliberately restricted our analysis to the case where $H_\rho$ is nondegenerate and full rank.
-We made this simplification both for clarity and because we expect that the boundary structure of the leaves (their faces and intersections) might exhibit distinctive physical features that warrant a separate study.
+To quantify typicality, for each local observable $O$ we compute the expectation values $\braket{\varphi_i|O|\varphi_i}$ in the optimal ensemble, group states into energy shells with energy $\sim E$ containing $O(\sqrt d)$ consecutive levels, and form the shell average $f_{O,\mathcal L}(E)$.
+We then define $N_\Delta$ as the total number of eigenstates for which $|\braket{\varphi_i|O|\varphi_i}-f_{O,\mathcal L}(E_{\rho,i})|>\Delta$ and plot $\log_d N_\Delta$ versus $\Delta$.
+This diagnostic is closely related to large-deviation analyses of the fraction of athermal eigenstates in a microcanonical window~\cite{Yoshizawa2018Numerical,Kim2014Testing}.
+It probes both weak and near-strong leaf typicality.
+For the former, it is sufficient that, for fixed $\Delta>0$, $ \limsup_{L\to\infty}\log_d N_\Delta<1 $.
+Near-strong typicality is more restrictive and corresponds here to $ \lim_{L\to\infty}\log_d N_\Delta=0 $.
+In the plots this is signaled by curves that sharpen with increasing $L$, approaching an increasingly abrupt drop.
+A nonzero asymptotic limit instead signals that the atypical eigenstates remain exponentially many, as in integrable systems~\cite{Mori2016Weak}.